I don’t know why I did it.

 Everything from doing my taxes to doing laundry, from writing the next issue of my newsletter to sending a client a suggestion about how to grow her audience, from creating a new Spotify playlist to buying a new book.

-Even some ideas to share in This Is How I Do It.
+Even some ideas to share in my Skill Sessions.

 A couple minutes in, I ran out of stuff to add to the list.